 - 1. Introduction to Illumina sequencing-by-synthesis - 2.
-Setting up your Amazon EC2 instance - 3.
-Remapping a strain of E.coli to a reference sequence - 4.
-Assembly of unmapped reads - 5.
-Complete de-novo assembly of all reads - 6.
+Remapping a strain of E.coli to a reference sequence - 3.
+Assembly of unmapped reads - 4.
+Complete de-novo assembly of all reads - 5.
 Repeating parts 3-5 on two other strains and comparing them